clydedevv/VinnieTheVig/gitbook/roadmap/product-roadmap.md

 2. **Mid-term**: Premium analytics platform with embedded Polymarket markets, expert insights, and gated features for monetization

-3. **Long-term**: Multi-platform support, enterprise solutions, and API marketplace to establish market leadership
+3. **Long-term (Planned)**: Multi-platform support, enterprise solutions, and API marketplace to establish market leadership

-With 115,000+ markets indexed and proven AI capabilities, AIGG is positioned to become the primary intelligence layer for prediction markets, bridging the gap between raw market data and actionable trading insights.
+With hundreds of thousands of markets indexed and proven AI capabilities, AIGG is positioned to become the primary intelligence layer for prediction markets, bridging the gap between raw market data and actionable trading insights.